top of page

 Histamine & Other Food Compounds

-We continue talking about different potential triggers that may be contributing to your histamine-mediated troubles.
+Following recent blog posts, we continue talking about different potential triggers that may be contributing to your histamine-mediated troubles.
 Let's talk one of the obvious spots: Foods!

 Have you ever researched “anti-inflammatory foods”?